nccratliri-ml-wp/vocal-annotation-frontend/README.md

 **Audio Playback:** Listen to audio samples directly within the interface for efficient annotation.

-**Browser-Based, no installation:** Access the interface seamlessly in your browser without additional dependencies or installation processes.
+**Browser-Based:** As a User, access the interface seamlessly in your browser without additional dependencies or installation processes.

 **Import and Export Data as CSV File:** Easily import and export annotation data in CSV format for compatibility with other tools and analysis.